pycom/pycom-documentation/content/pymesh/pymesh-br.md

 ## Overview

-The Border Router role, of a Node inside Pymesh, takes the traffic from the Pymesh and forwards it to the Cloud (Pymesh-external).
+Any node inside of the Pymesh can take on the role as a Border Router, which takes the traffic from the Pymesh and forwards it to the Cloud (Pymesh-external).

 Several things must be accomplished:

-* The BR node should have connection with the Cloud, using another network interface (than LoRa-Pymesh), for example: BLE, Wifi or Cellular.
+* The Border Router node should have connection with the Cloud.
+This should occur using another network interface (other than LoRa-Pymesh), for example: BLE, Wifi or Cellular.
-* The node has to be declared as BR, so all the other nodes send packets to it, with destination Cloud.
+* The node has to be declared as a Border Router, so that all the other nodes send packets to it.
+The final destination is the Cloud.
-* Dynamically multiple nodes can be BR, each of them having different priorities levels (Normal, High or Low)
+* To add flexibility, at runtime (dynamically), multiple nodes can act as Border Routers.
+Each of them can have different priority levels (Normal, High or Low).
- * The BR with the smallest routing cost is chosen.
+ * The Border Router with the smallest routing cost is selected.
- * If multiple BR have the same routing cost, the priority level is used.
+ * If multiple Border Routers have the same routing cost, then the priority level is used.

 ## Border Router using CLI

-As explained in [Pymesh CLI - Border Router section](pymesh/lib-cli/#border-router-specific), using commands `br` and `brs`, a simple testing scenario can be easily implemented.
+As explained in [Pymesh CLI - Border Router section](pymesh/lib-cli/#border-router-specific), using commands `br` and `brs`, a simple test scenario can be easily implemented.

 ## Border Router using Pymesh API